-- 2. The intent of law as specified in the Memorandum explaining the Finance Bill, 2020 states that "Clause 118 of the Bill seeks to amend sub-section (4) of section 16 of the Central Goods and Services Tax Act so as to delink the date of issuance of debit note from the date of issuance of the underlying invoice for purposes of availing input tax credit - 3.
-Accordingly, it is clarified that: - a) w.e.f.
-01.01.2021, in case of debit notes, the date of issuance of debit note (not the date of underlying invoice) shall determine the relevant financial year for the purpose of section 16(4) of the CGST Act. - b) The availment of ITC on debit notes in respect of amended provision shall be applicable from 01.01.2021.
-Accordingly, for availment of ITC on or after 01.01.2021, in respect of debit notes issued either prior to or after 01.01.2021, the eligibility for availment of ITC will be governed by the amended provision of section 16(4), whereas any ITC availed prior to 01.01.2021, in respect of debit notes, shall be governed under the provisions of section 16(4), as it existed before the said amendment on 01.01.2021.
+2.3 The intent of law as specified in the Memorandum explaining the Finance Bill, 2020 states that "Clause 118 of the Bill seeks to amend sub-section (4) of section 16 of the Central Goods and Services Tax Act so as to delink the date of issuance of debit note from the date of issuance of the underlying invoice for purposes of availing input tax credit."
+Clearly, the advance ruling is contrary to the legislative intent of the said amendment.
+From the legal standpoint, the recipient is entitled to avail ITC in respect of a debit note by considering that F.Y. during which such debit note was issued, irrespective of the date of issuance of underlying invoice.
+Further, as the amended provision of section 16(4) have come into effect from 01.01.2021, any availment of ITC on or after 01.01.2021 will be governed by the provisions of amended section 16(4).

-Illustration 1.
-A debit note dated 07.07.2021 is issued in respect of the original invoice dated 16.03.2021.
+2.4 Illustration.
+A debit note dated 07.07.2021 is issued to change the value of supply, as declared in the original invoice dated 16.03.2021.
 As the invoice pertains to F.Y.
-2020-21, the relevant financial year for availment of ITC in respect of the said invoice in terms of section 16(4) of the CGST shall be 2020-21.
-However, as the debit note has been issued in FY 2021-22, the relevant financial year for availment of ITC in respect of the said debit note shall be 2021-22 in terms of amended provision of section 16(4) of the CGST Act.
+2020-21, the relevant financial year in terms of section 16 (4) to avail ITC in respect of the said invoice shall be 2020-21.
+However, as the debit note has been issued in F.Y.
+2021-22, the relevant financial year shall be 2021-22 to avail ITC in respect of the said debit note in terms of section 16(4) of the CGST Act.